-The Rules of Jehovah's Witnesses.
+Rules Of The Jehovah's Witnesses.

 Rules In The 2010 Publication For Elders, "Shepherd The Flock Of God" - 1 Peter 5:2

 The handbook "Shepherd the Flock Of God' deals with the structure, organization, and rules of the Jehovah's Witnesses.
-Loyalty to the organization is ultimately the most important factor in the Jehovah's Witness faith.

 Individuals demonstrate their allegiance to Jehovah by obeying 'the faithful and discreet slave' Matthew 24:45, by speaking in agreement, attending meetings, participating, volunteering at Kingdom Halls, and reporting 'field service' activity, - i.e. going door to door preaching the 'good news'.
 Anyone who doesn't do these things is considered a 'spiritually weak' person.